Want to claim 6 FREE stocks? Head over to Webull to get started.

 As one of the largest tech companies in the world, Apple (NASDAQ: AAPL) has been a mainstay for technology ETFs — and value investors — for decades.
-Now a new dip in Apple’s stock price may present new opportunities for novice investors.
+A new dip in Apple’s stock price may present new opportunities for novice investors.

-If you’ve never invested before, you might think that you need to have millions of dollars to become a serious investor.
-However, the truth is that you can get started investing with just a few dollars in your account.
+If you’ve never invested before, you might think that you need millions of dollars to become a serious investor.
+However, the truth is that you can get started with just a few dollars in your account.

 If you’ve never bought a share of stock before, you’ll first need to open a brokerage account.
 After opening and funding your account, you’ll place a buy order through your broker’s trading platform.